tModLoader/tModLoader/PortingNotes_1.4.5.md

 - There seems to be a new `flag` we should add to TileLoader.ModifyLight.
 It seems to determine if paint should override the native light color from a tile.
 - What is ArmorIDs.Wing.Sets.AlwaysAnimated?
 - BiomeConversionID.PurificationPowder (8) and Chlorophyte (9) might not match up with Terraria-added values.
 Need to double check where these were used against the new ID values.
 Chlorophyte is now either 8/9/10 and PurificationPowder is 11.
-- Several MessageID were renamed.
-Should we keep the new vanilla name, or rename vanilla?
-Probably best to stay up to date with vanilla.
 - Lange.CreateDialogFilter now has a checkConditions parameter.
 It seems that there is a new system for object substitutions.
 We'll need to document these and make sure they work for modded substitutions.
 LocalizedText.CanFormatWith usages seem to be replaced with ConditionsMetWith.
 Some Language.GetTextValueWith usages changed to GetTextValue but still somehow support substitutions.
 - Should PlayerLoader.SyncPlayer in SyncOnePlayer be after syncing owner Projectiles?
 - ItemID.ItemSpawnDecaySpeed gone.
 IsBasicFish added.
 IsQuestFish added (adjust ModItem.IsQuestFish?)